phat-marc/dva-wp/lessons/lesson6.md

 ### Preperation & Method

-1. Melt half the butter in large heavy based frying pan.
+Step 1: Melt half the butter in large heavy based frying pan.
 Quickly brown meat in single layers, **meat must still be rare inside**, transfer to a bowl and set aside.

-2. Melt the remaining butter in the pan, sauté onions until soft add whole mushrooms cook with lid on until tender, add sliced mushrooms and cook a further one minute.
+Step 2: Melt the remaining butter in the pan, sauté onions until soft add whole mushrooms cook with lid on until tender, add sliced mushrooms and cook a further one minute.
-3. Add the flour and mustard, cook stirring one minute.
+Step 3: Add the flour and mustard, cook stirring one minute.
-4. Return meat to pan, increase heat, quickly, flame with brandy.
+Step 4: Return meat to pan, increase heat, quickly, flame with brandy.
-5. Add stock and cook quickly, stirring to thicken.
+Step 5: Add stock and cook quickly, stirring to thicken.
-6. Add cream do not boil, heat through, scraping bottom of your pan with a spoon, this will add to the flavour.
+Step 6: Add cream do not boil, heat through, scraping bottom of your pan with a spoon, this will add to the flavour.
-7. Add lemon juice and season to taste.
+Step 7: Add lemon juice and season to taste.

 Serve on a bed of homemade tagliatelle, garnish with chopped chives and steamed vegetables.

 #### Chefs tips

 1. Steamed broccoli is a great vegetable to serve with this dish Wash broccoli in salted water, cut into florets, steam plus mins five minutes until just tender.
 Season and toss hot broccoli in olive oil.
 2. For a richer version omit 125ml stock and replace with 125ml extra sour cream.
 3. Add a little pasta water to tagliatelle, if necessary, if sauce gets absorbed by the pasta.